SoftwareUnderstanding/SOMEF-Vider/README.md

-# Metavider
+# SOMEF Vider
 Web application for [SOMEF](https://github.com/KnowledgeCaptureAndDiscovery/somef)

 ## Description
-Metavider is a web application based on Vue.js and Flask to visualize the metadata retrieved from the SOMEF API.
+SOMEF Vider is a web application based on Vue.js and Flask to visualize the metadata retrieved from the SOMEF API.